temitayo-ob/darey.io-projects/project_git/project_git.md

 Its commonly used to develpo a new feature of your application, it is also an important tool for collaboration within remote teams(developers working from different locations). they can make separate branches while working on the same feature, and at the end of the day merge their code into one branch.

 ### Make your first git branch
-to make a new branch run this command `git checkout -b`.
+To make a new branch run this command `git checkout -b`.
 The -b flag helps you create and change into a new branch.

 Lets follow the following steps:
 - Having made your first commit in the previous lesson
-- make a new branch by running this command `git checkout -b my-new-branch`
+- Make a new branch by running this command `git checkout -b my-new-branch`

 ![new branch](./image/new%20branch.jpg)